HCL-TECH-SOFTWARE/domino-keep-docs/docs/installconfig/configuration/security/securingKEEPEndpoints.md

 ### Endpoint auth

 - The REST API endpoint (8880) is secured, requiring a valid JWT token for access.
 This token needs to be obtained from an IdP.
 For easy configuration Domino can act as this IdP.
-- The metrics endpoint (8890) uses BASIC authentication with the user name set in the configuration variable `metrics/metricsUser` and the salted and encrypted password in the configuration variable `metrics/metricsPassword`.
-It is strongly recommended to update this values and only share with the metrics owner.
-The metrics endpoin is read only
+- TThe metrics endpoint (8890) uses BASIC authentication with the user name set in the configuration variable `metrics/metricsUser` and the salted and encrypted password in the configuration variable `metrics/metricsPassword`.
+It is strongly recommended to update these values and only share with the metrics owner.
+The metrics endpoint is read only.
 - The management endpoint (8889) uses basic authentication. it can serve multiple users configured in the `managementAPI` key of the configuration.

 The credentials for the management endpoint are **deliberatly NOT** retrived from a directory service (Domino or otherwise) to be able to access the management API on failure of individual components (last code standing).
 Trying to link this API to a directory service would defeat the purpose of the management endpoint.